angelprz/ft_trips/README.md

 After that I started my very first Flutter app.

 I have to say that this is a very basic app.
 It has almost no state and basically displays some of the most common elements in a mobile app.
-But to have done it in a couple of days, I think it's not bad at all.
+But to have done it in just a couple of days, I think it's not bad at all.

 This week has been has been a little exhausting.
 But, nevertheless, I have really enjoyed this learning process.